-“The lecturer was exceptionally well-informed and knowledgeable as well as friendly and approachable”
+“Marie-Anne was exceptionally well-informed and knowledgeable as well as friendly and approachable”

 Explore the art of Kandinsky, Chagall, Art Nouveau neo-nationalist painter Mikhail Vrubel, the World of Art group and Ballet Russes with designs by Leon Bakst, Benois, Natalya Goncharova and Nicholas Roerich, the Blue Rose; the poetry and fiction of Anna Ahkmatova, Alexander Blok, Osip Mandelshtam, Boris Pasternak, and others; the music and influence of composers Rimsky-Korsakov to Stravinsky; the birth of Russian cinema; and travel from Moscow and St Petersburg to Paris with the protagonists of the era from flamboyant Diaghilev, to Nijinksky and his manipulative countess, to faux peasant poets.